TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/driverlib/mcan_loopback/README.md

 ## Example Usage
 Compile, load and run.
 The module is configured in internal loopback mode.
-The sent messages should be internally received by the node, and the application is configured to send 10 messages.
-After 10 messages are sent, gTransmitComplete will be set to true and a breakpoint will be hit.
+The sent messages should be internally received by the node.

 A breakpoint will also be hit if an error is encountered in the application, the status of the error can be inspected in the gError variable.
-Otherwise, the application can be paused or a breakpoint can be set at line 125 to inspect the received messages in rxMsg.
+Otherwise, the application can be paused or a breakpoint can be set at line 127 to inspect the received messages in rxMsg.

+txMsg.data[0] will be updated with the current value of "gMsgCount" before sending a new loopback test message to confirm a new data is being transmitted and received.